Skip to content

 Hello, World!

-If your container has a %runscript section defined, then you could also use the singularity run command.
+If your container has a %runscript section defined, then you could also use the apptainer run command.
 Choose the method that works best for you.

 Example Batch Job#